-It is the student's responsibility to contact the Dean or Coordinator if their health status changes during the program, which may require a release statement from their healthcare provider.
+\It is the student's responsibility to contact the Director if their health status changes during the program, which may require a release statement from their healthcare provider.
 Individuals who are pregnant must provide a letter of release from their healthcare provider noting that the student may proceed through the program with "no limitations."